Elfen Lied: Diclonius

 Much of the plot of Elfen Lied revolves around the Diclonii species, which strongly resemble humans; the only obvious difference is the two horn-like protrusions extending from the temporal bone and parietal bone regions of the skull.

 Diclonii powers involve the use of invisible arms, known as "vectors", that can grasp and impact things as if they are solid, but also become insubstantial and pass through objects.
 They can slice objects as well, which is how Diclonii usually kill their victims.
-Vectors usually have a limited range of a few meters, but the length varies among each Diclonius.
+Vectors usually have a limited range of a two meters, but the length varies among each Diclonius.
 Diclonii also demonstrate the ability to sense one another.

 A key point of debate throughout the series is the Diclonius propensity towards violence.
 Many have a vendetta against humans, and have ambitions to wipe out the human race and populate the world with their own species.
 It is disputed and contradicted during the series as to how Diclonii develop their violent behavior, whether it is part of their genetic code or whether it stems from abuse by humans.

-If a Diclonius vector penetrates or even so much as touches a human male body, the "vector virus" is transferred to the human, causing their children to be born as Diclonii (when born from humans, they are called "Silpelits").
+If a Diclonius vector penetrates or even so much as touches a human male body, the "vector virus" is transferred to the human, causing their children to be born as Diclonii (when born from infected humans, they are called "Silpelits").
 An incident involving the escape of a child Diclonius during Kurama's early years, where the Diclonius' vectors penetrated him without causing him pain, resulted in Mariko being born a Diclonius and Kurama taking precautions against a recurrence by urging Bando to be sterilized.
-All Diclonii (Silpelits) born from human parents are sterile and female.
-There is only one Diclonius that is actually capable of reproducing: Lucy, the "queen".
+All Silpelits are sterile, female and age rapidly.
+There's only one Diclonius that is actually capable of reproducing: Lucy, the "queen".